buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Types/IfcCurveInterpolationEnum.md

 Indicates that values between the defined values are to be found by linear interpolation of the Briggs' logarithm (base 10) of the values.

 ### NOTDEFINED
-No interpolation information is provided
+No interpolation information is provided.